DanyalKh/Chatbot/README.md

-## Erpnext Copilot
+## Chatbot

-ERPNext Copilot
+Chatbot using Python and langchain

 #### License